stuartlangridge/birdday-card/README.md

 #### Build the image

-Navigate to the source directory containing the Dockerfile and execute `docker build -t [image-name] -f dockerfile .`
+Navigate to the source directory containing the Dockerfile and execute `docker build -t [image-name] -f Dockerfile .`

+Note - 'Dockerfile' is case-sensitive.

 There should now be an entry with the given image-name under the 'images' section in docker desktop.
+If there was already an image, it should have been updated with the new build

 #### Tag the image